KaliBasenji42/tabletop-bash/README.md

 1. Move to `./client/`
 2. Run `__main__`
 3. Input the host IP and Port
+4. Input the correct PIN.
+If none was set for the server, then just press enter (empty string)
-4. Input your username
+5. Input your username
     - This can by **any** string (including someone else's), you can press 'u' to change it at any point in the game
-5. Press 'q' then 'e' or '1' to quit
+6. Press 'q' then 'e' or '1' to quit

 # Client UI